bgodfray/Rock_paper_scissors_python/README.md

 -Pygame version 3

 Revised code to run in Pygame with a game window.

--Andriod app version 4 (coming)

-Pygame version converted to Andriod.
+This version also has music added to it.